cairn-monnaie/cel/README.md

     A log file is available in `./docker/logs/test.log` file

  * **Generating test data**
-    `docker-compose exec engine python init_test_data.py `` `echo -n admin_network:@@bbccdd | base64` `` `
+    This will (re)create a scratch MySQL test database `docker-compose exec engine ./build-setup.sh test admin:admin`

+    `docker-compose exec engine php bin/console cairn.user:generate-database --env=test admin_network @@bbccdd`
-    This script first generates a set of users with an identical password : @@bbccdd.
+    This script first generates a set of users with an identical password : @@bbccdd, based on cyclos adherents data.
-    Then, it credits some users with 1000 units of account (all  the users in a given city : Grenoble by default)
-    Finally, a specified user (labonnepioche by default) makes some scheduled payments.
+    Then, it creates a set of security cards.
+    Finally, it creates Operation entries based on Cyclos payments data.
+    **WARNING** : This command is based on many external factors which make it difficult to maintain.
+In the state of the git repo, and without any modification, the script should finish.
+It depends on :
+      * the cyclos configuration : see api repo (setup.py)
+      * the cyclos init data script  : see api repo (init_data.py)
+      * the symfony command GenerateDatabaseCommand.php

  * **Launching tests**
     `docker-compose exec engine ./vendor/bin/phpunit`